Cloud forest: Distribution of tropical montane cloud forests

 Only 1% of the global woodland consists of cloud forests.
-They previously comprised an estimated 11% of all tropical forests in the 1970s.
+They were estimated to be 11% of all tropical forests in the 1970s.
 A total of around 736 cloud forest sites have been identified in 59 countries by the World Conservation Monitoring Centre, with 327 of them legally protected areas as of 2002.
-Important areas of cloud forest are in Central and South America (mainly Costa Rica, Venezuela, Honduras, Mexico, Ecuador, and Colombia), East and Central Africa, India, Sri Lanka, Thailand, Indonesia, Malaysia, the Philippines, Hawaii, Papua New Guinea, and in the Caribbean.
+Important areas of cloud forest are in Central and South America (mainly Costa Rica, Venezuela, Honduras, El Salvador, Guatemala, Mexico, Ecuador, and Colombia), East and Central Africa, India, Sri Lanka, Thailand, Vietnam, Indonesia, Malaysia, the Philippines, Hawaii, Papua New Guinea, and in the Caribbean.

 The 1997 version of the World Conservation Monitoring Centre's database of cloud forests found a total of 605 tropical montane cloud forest sites in 41 countries.
 280 sites, or 46% of the total, were located in Latin America, known in biogeography as the Neotropical realm.
 Twelve countries had tropical montane cloud forest sites, with the majority in Venezuela (64 sites), Mexico (64), Ecuador (35) and Colombia (28).
 Southeast Asia and Australasia had 228 sites in 14 countries – 66 in Indonesia, 54 in Malaysia, 33 in Sri Lanka, 32 in the Philippines, and 28 in Papua New Guinea.
 97 sites were recorded in 21 African countries, mostly scattered on isolated mountains.
 Of the 605 sites, 264 were in protected areas.